skyhigh24/phoniebox-2.5-screenmod/README.md

 !!THIS IS A DIRTY SOLUTION, USE AT YOUR OWN RISK!!

 Just an Upload for the Files i edited to get the Phoniebox mini Player like i wanted it to be.
+It is only a Response to a Question here: https://github.com/MiczFlor/RPi-Jukebox-RFID/discussions/2115#discussioncomment-12214106

-i used Phoniebox v2.5 and since i dont use Internet on the Box, that never Broke anything.
+i used Phoniebox v2.5 and since i dont use Internet on the Box (MAC Blocked in Router), that MOD never Broke anything.

 Pleas Mind:
 I DID NEVER UPDATE TO A NEWER VERSION!!